dcunited001/dcunited001.github.io/_posts/2016-07-18-the-definitive-illegal-immigration-post.md

 #### (1) Jobs

 The jobs that are being taken are really the least of our concerns.
+If our concern is lost jobs, we should be more concerned about those sent overseas.

 #### (2) Income Taxes

-    - (2) they don't pay income taxes.
-      - it's not like they are dancing their way to the bank though
+Illegal immigrants don't pay income taxes.
+They don't make very much money, especially since state and federal laws are cracking down against businesses who are caught hiring them.

+Their labor isn't quantified by businesses in the same way as other contractors or employees would be.
+This encourages sketchy book keeping practices to hide payments.
+That's just bad business.
+Any accounting system which needs to account for swapping money between accounts and withdrawing cash for payment becomes necessarily more complex, which makes it easier to cover other illegal behavior.

+And I believe cooking the books is a separate crime itself.
+Now you have two criminals: the illegal immigrant and the person who hired them.

 #### (3) Employment Rights

-    - (3) they don't have employment rights.
+Illegal immigrants don't have employment rights.
+This can lead to tension.
+They can't expect contracts to be enforced and I imagine moot contracts leads to unclear statements of work and/or service level agreements.
+The lack of clearly stated requirements for work leads to disputes where, basically, they have to do what someone says or they don't get paid.

+There's no authority in their employment environment that they can rely on to provide fair arbitration in case of a dispute.
+They can't\
+receive worker's comp or protection from OSHA.
+Any injury on the job could result in major legal consequences for both the person and their employer.
+After an accident requiring hospitalization, employee health and safety should be the number one priority.
+Instead, both parties here have an incentive to handle the situation to protect their own interests.
+I imagine that leading to seriously fucked up situations where someone is injured and loses future income, while simultaneously dealing with an angry employer and potential legal consequences.

-      - this leads to tension, risk and abuse in (illegal) employment agreements, where they have no options for recompense
+These and other situations lead to increased tension, risk and abuse in illegal employment aggreements, where they have no options for recompense.
+Ask any union member whether they'd work without oversight from OSHA or Worker's Comp.
+What would they say if you told them you heard of a guy who got fired for breaking his arm, who never got paid and received delayed medical care.

-#### (4) Policy Response is Isolating
+#### (4) Policies Encourage Isolation

+The domestic policies meant to stem the demand for cheap labor from illegal immigrants end up creating more problems.
+It's not because the policies are flawed.
+These are just common sense policies: business can't hire employees that aren't paid minimum wage, aren't guaranteed employment rights and are ill.

+Are tough on both employee and employer.
+This compels businesses to turn over their books when under suspicion.

     - (4) domestic policies meant to stem the demand for cheap labor from illegal immigrants